excid3/noticed/README.md

   has_noticed_notifications

   # You can override the param_name, the notification model name, or disable the before_destroy callback
-  has_noticed_notifications param_name: :parent, destroy: false, model: "Notification" end
+  has_noticed_notifications param_name: :parent, destroy: false, model_name: "Notification"
+end

 # Create a CommentNotification with a post param